-2) The duties of a Rotarian as an industry representative
+The duties of a Rotarian as an industry representative

-To promote high ethical standards and various principles of service in the business community and to contribute to its development as a representative (an ambassador) from Rotary.
+To serve as a representative (ambassador) of Rotary in promoting "high ethical standards and various principles of service" in the business community, contributing to its development, and improving society.

 - To contribute to the improvement and development of one's industry is "Rotary's greatest opportunity for service". - To Strengthen and improve the governance, compliance, risk management and corporate social responsibility (CSR) of companies in the industry.